eddieantonio/cmput296/lab-6.md

 ## OpenShift Steps

-Steps are at the openshift-django repository: <https://github.com/awwong1/openshift-django>
+Steps are derived from the `openshift-django` repository: <https://github.com/awwong1/openshift-django>

- 2. Sign up for a free account at <https://openshift.com>
+ #.
+Sign up for a free account at <https://openshift.com>
- 3. Click "Create your first application now", and find the Python 2.7 cartridge.
+ #.
+Click "Create your first application now", and find the Python 2.7 cartridge.
- 4. Set your namespace and application name, click "Create Application" (This may take 5-10 minutes)
+ #.
+Set your namespace and application name, click "Create Application"
+    (This may take 5-10 minutes)
- 5. Install the OpenShift CLI tools
+ #.
+Install the OpenShift CLI tools

     If you're on a lab machine: